Where to Buy (and Eat) Jamón Ibérico in Madrid

 Slicing jamón is a true work of art, and expert praise the detail and shape of each slice.

-Known as Alma, de Julián Becerro, it truly captures the heart and soul of patriarch Adrián Becerro’s endeavor.
+This small shop is one of our favorite places to buy jamón ibérico in Madrid.
+Known as Grupo Julián Becerro, it truly captures the heart and soul of patriarch Adrián Becerro’s endeavor.
 The team carefully hand-selects the products to ensure the finest quality.

 If you have time, be sure to sample some of the meat in-shop with a nice glass of local wine.
 They’ll be happy to offer advice in relation to their Iberian ham selection.